 Merced College Foundation Scholarships

 The Merced College Foundation Scholarships are offered once a year.
 The application period is March 1st to March 31st (or the last school day in March).
-You can pick up your scholarship booklet and application form in the Financial Aid Office.
-When you return your application, you must attach an autobiographical statement including your educational goals and career aspirations.
+When you submit your application, you must attach an autobiographical statement including your educational goals and career aspirations.
 Tips on writing this statement are included in the booklet.
 An awards ceremony is held in May.
 For the last couple of years we have been able to award more than $100,000 to our students.

 For more information: Merced College Foundation